Tuplanolla/dez/notes.md

 Superclasses, when constructed separately, such as `IsIdem` for a `Group`, must also be exported, in the order they are used.

-If nothing else is exported from `Maniunfold`, always export `Init`.
+If nothing else is exported from `DEZ`, always export `Init`.

 Favor exporting in the form
-`From Maniunfold.Is Require Export OneSortedly.Magma OneSortedly.Unital`,
+`From DEZ.Is Require Export OneSortedly.Magma OneSortedly.Unital`,
 where the placement in the main hierarchy is at the top.

 If you export non-notation modules from notation modules,